 - Export all the language data in your flashcards and public texts to CSV format

-The extension is available for desktop, mobile phone, and tablet devices.
+The extension is available for desktop, mobile, and tablet devices.
 ReadLang is a great resource for language learners that’s 100% free to use.

-Toucan works a bit like ReadLang.
+Fluent works a bit like ReadLang.
 This language immersion tool automatically translates words and phrases when you visit a website into the language you are learning.
-Toucan lets you hover your mouse over translations to reveal their meaning in real-time, so you won’t need to access a dictionary to find out what each word or phrase means.
+Fluent lets you hover your mouse over translations to reveal their meaning in real time, so you won’t need to access a dictionary to find out what each word or phrase means.
 It’s never been easier to pick up new words.

 This Chrome extension is your secret weapon for writing effective Spanish and for learning more about the language as you go.
 LanguageTool not only provides an easy interface for working on your writing, but it also provides detailed explanations of any errors it finds – because grammar rules are useless if you don’t understand why they exist.